 The patient’s age at diagnosis, general health and access to treatment specialists are among the many factors that go into determining a mesothelioma patient’s life expectancy.
 Other factors that play a key role are the location of the disease (pleural mesothelioma patients have better survival rates than other disease locations), cell types involved (epithelial cells respond better to treatment than other types) and stage (earlier stage disease is more responsive to treatment).
 Experts warn that life expectation estimations vary greatly by patient and individual circumstances.

-What are the causes of mesothelioma?
 The primary cause of any form of mesothelioma is exposure to the thin, fibrous mineral called asbestos.
 When asbestos fibers are inhaled, they travel through the lungs to reach the pleura, where they cause inflammation and scarring to form pleural mesothelioma.
 In cases of peritoneal and pericardial mesothelioma, researchers suspect asbestos fibers are ingested, travel through the lymph system or are absorbed through the skin to irritate surrounding cells.
 In all cases, the irritations damage cell DNA, causing cells to grow rapidly and abnormally and forming tumors.

 Small studies have indicated some people are genetically predisposed to developing mesothelioma because they are more susceptible to the dangers of asbestos.
 Researchers are also reviewing a link between mesothelioma and Simian virus 40 (SV40), a DNA virus that contaminated early polio vaccines.
 There has been no definitive link between the virus and mesothelioma.